BuiltbyJaime/summer-chores/README.md

-# summer-chores
+# Summer-Chores
-# Summer Chores Callback Simulation
+#

-This project is a fun JavaScript simulation that demonstrates how to use **asynchronous callbacks** to handle a sequence of tasks (or "chores") for a fictional character.
+This project is a fun JavaScript simulation that demonstrates how to use **asynchronous code** to handle a sequence of tasks (or "chores") for a fictional character.
 The goal is to show how one chore triggers the next **only if the previous one was successfully completed**, mimicking real-world dependencies and energy levels.

 ## 🛠 Project Summary